-Following the discussion above the main objective of the new implementation is to provide a suitable material formulation for a large range of metals used in welding and heat treatment applications.
-Therefore, the LS-DYNA material MAT_GENERALIZED_PHASECHANGE/#254 accounts for up to 24 phases and it is important to note that the phases are not hard-coded to represent a certain microstructure phase as it has been the case for the five phases in MAT_UHS_STEEL.
-The user has to decide which of the possible phase transformations is to be considered and what transformation law from a list of well-established transformation laws is most suitable for the respective transformation.
+The novel material formulation MAT_GENERALIZED_PHASECHANGE/#254 aims to implement a generic approach for modelling phase transformations and, thus, to provide a suitable material formulation for a large range of metals used in welding and heat treatment applications.
+The formulation accounts for up to 24 phases and it is important to note that the phases are not hard-coded to represent a certain microstructure.
+The user can decide which of the possible phase transformations is to be considered and what transformation law from a list of well-established transformation laws is most suitable for the respective transformation.
 Each of the models requires a different set of parameters.
-Naturally such a generic approach provides great flexibility, but goes along with a more complex material parameterization.
+Such a generic approach provides great flexibility, but goes along with a more complex material parameterization.

-At present, the implementation is only available for solid elements.
-The keyword of the material consists of up to eight cards:
+The implementation is available for shell and solid elements as well as for two-dimensional axisymmetric simulations.
+The material can be applied for explicit and implicit time stepping schemes.
+The keyword of the material consists of up to eight input cards: